felixschndr/mealie-bring-api/README.md

 This project provides a simple webserver which offers two main actions:
 1. Adding ingredients from a Mealie recipe to a specified Bring shopping list
-2. Moving all ingredients from a Mealie shopping list (not a specific recipe) to a specified Bring shopping list (optional)
+2. Moving all ingredients from a Mealie shopping list (not a specific recipe) to a specified Bring shopping list

+> [!NOTE]
+> If you are not using the built-in shopping list feature you _can_ Action 2 in combination with the webhook notifier instead of the recipe action for adding all the ingredients to Bring.
+> The benefit of choosing automatic Action 2 is that the user can add the ingredients of a recipe by clicking on the Mealie native button `Add to list`.
+This is (a) easier to see and understand for non-techie users, (b) requires one less click and (c) works in alternative frontends (such as native iOS apps) that don't support recipe actions.

 If you like the project, please consider giving it a star on GitHub, thank you very much! ⭐